Delegation vs Outsourcing vs Hiring (How to Choose the Right Model at Each Revenue Stage)

 Delegation approach:

-Hired a VA at $1,500/month for 30 hours (covered all tasks)
+Hired a VA at $1,500/month for 30 hours (covered all tasks).

-Created process docs for each task (8 hours investment)
+Created process docs for each task (8 hours investment).

-Weekly check-ins first month, bi-weekly thereafter (1 hour/check-in)
+Weekly check-ins first month, bi-weekly thereafter (1 hour/check-in).

-Quality checks: Spot-check 20% of work randomly
+Quality checks: Spot-check 20% of work randomly.

 Results:

-Hours freed: 65 monthly
+Hours freed: 65 monthly.

-Cost: $1,500/month
+Cost: $1,500/month.

-Effective rate: $1,500 ÷ 65 hours = $23/hour
+Effective rate: $1,500 ÷ 65 hours = $23/hour.

-Finn’s rate: $150/hour
+Finn’s rate: $150/hour.

-Value freed: 65 × $150 = $9,750 monthly
+Value freed: 65 × $150 = $9,750 monthly.

-Net gain: $9,750 - $1,500 = $8,250 monthly
+Net gain: $9,750 - $1,500 = $8,250 monthly.

-ROI: $8,250 ÷ $1,500 = 550% monthly return
+ROI: $8,250 ÷ $1,500 = 550% monthly return.

-Measurement: Delegation effectiveness = Hours freed × Your rate - Delegation cost Quality maintenance = Error rate <5% after 90 days
+Delegation effectiveness = Hours freed × Your rate - Delegation cost.

-Use Case 2: Outsourcing (Deliverable Purchase)
+Use Case 2: When To Use Outsourcing For Deliverable Purchases

 Definition: You purchase finished deliverables where the vendor owns both process and outcome quality.
 You provide a brief, and they deliver complete work product.